IndigoUnited/js-promtie/README.md

 #### `nodeify([fn]) -> Function`

 Returns a function that calls the callback function with the resulting value or the error.
-If the callback throws an error, it will be globally thrown.
+If the callback throws an error, it will be thrown to the global context.
 If no callback is provided, the returned function simply returns the value or continues to propagate the error.
 Useful for APIs that still want to support callback style.